Retrieval-Augmented Generation for Natural Language Processing: A Survey: Retriever

 The dense encoding generates vectors where each dimension can capture a range of semantic features, and most elements are non-zero floating points.
-The dense embeddings are generally produced by (deep) neural network models, \begin{compactenum} \item \textbf{BERT~\cite{19naacl-bert} and Variants.} Bidirectional Encoder Representation from Transformers (BERT) is a typical pre-trained transformer model, generating dense semantic embeddings that capture the contextual information.
-Other BERT variants, such as RoBERTa~\cite{19arxiv-roberta}, DistilBERT~\cite{19arxiv-distilbert}, and ELECTRA~\citep{20iclr-electra}, further improve the semantic representations with advanced learning techniques. \item \textbf{Siamese Encoders.} This is a type of neural network designed to learn the similarity between inputs, which is usually trained with contrastive learning.
-Existing state-of-the-art siamese encoders are DPR~\cite{20emnlp-dpr}, SimCSE~\cite{21emnlp-simcse}. \item \textbf{LLM-based Encoders.} This type of encoder benefits from the powerful representation capability of LLMs.
+The dense embeddings are generally produced by (deep) neural network models, \begin{compactenum} \item \textbf{BERT~\citep{19naacl-bert} and Variants.} Bidirectional Encoder Representation from Transformers (BERT) is a typical pre-trained transformer model, generating dense semantic embeddings that capture the contextual information.
+Other BERT variants, such as RoBERTa~\citep{19arxiv-roberta}, DistilBERT~\citep{19arxiv-distilbert}, and ELECTRA~\citep{20iclr-electra}, further improve the semantic representations with advanced learning techniques. \item \textbf{Siamese Encoders.} This is a type of neural network designed to learn the similarity between inputs, which is usually trained with contrastive learning.
+Existing state-of-the-art siamese encoders are DPR~\citep{20emnlp-dpr}, SimCSE~\citep{21emnlp-simcse}, Contriever~\citep{22_tmlr_contriever}. \item \textbf{LLM-based Encoders.} This type of encoder benefits from the powerful representation capability of LLMs.
 LLMs, which contain billions of parameters and are pre-trained on vast amounts of data covering a wide range of topics, have advanced semantic language understanding capabilities.
-Typical LLM-based encoders are text-embedding-ada-002~\cite{text-emb-ada}, bge-embedding~\cite{bge-embedding}, mxbai-embedding~\cite{mxbai-embedding}. \end{compactenum} Compared to sparse encoding, dense encoding leverages deep neural networks, especially transformers~\citep{17nips-attention}, to capture broader linguistic and semantic information.
-Currently, such encodings are widely used in most semantic representation scenarios.
+Typical LLM-based encoders are text-embedding-ada-002~\citep{text-emb-ada}, bge-embedding~\citep{bge-embedding}, mxbai-embedding~\citep{mxbai-embedding}, MedCPT~\citep{23bib_medcpt}. \end{compactenum} Compared to sparse encoding, dense encoding leverages deep neural networks, especially transformers~\citep{17nips-attention}, to capture broader linguistic and semantic information.
+Dense encoding is widely used in most representation scenarios.
+Moreover, some works also utilized hybrid methods to encode text for leveraging both lexical and semantic information~\citep{22naacl_drboost, 23acl_elife}.